-The Alliant Energy Foundation's community grants are directed to programs and projects that benefit the residents and communities in the three Midwestern states served by Alliant Energy's utility subsidiaries.
+The Alliant Energy Foundation's Community Grants are directed to programs and projects that benefit the residents and communities in the three Midwestern states served by Alliant Energy's utility subsidiaries.

 Primary emphasis is given to organizations in areas where Alliant Energy has a presence and in communities where Alliant Energy employees live and work.

-In 2012, the Foundation awarded 559 grants totaling more than $1 million.
+In 2014, the Foundation awarded 473 grants totaling nearly $1 million.

 Areas of focus

-Grants are awarded in five major categories.
-Programs, projects or initiatives that qualify in multiple categories receive special consideration for funding.
+Grants are awarded in three major categories.
+Programs, projects or initiatives that promote our value-driven priorities of safety and diversity and that qualify in multiple categories are of particular interest and will receive special consideration.